Henry Manners, 2nd Earl of Rutland: Marriage and progeny

-Death and burial
+Death and monument

+Henry Manners died on 17 September 1563.
+In his last will, his instructions were to be buried in the Bottesford church and a "tomb, suitable to his estate, should be made there".
 He is buried at St Mary the Virgin's Church, Bottesford in Leicestershire.

-Monument

 His tomb, in the centre of the chancel next to that of his father, is of alabaster and considered unique.
 The effigies lie beneath a decorated example of an Elizabethan dining table on heavy carved legs, suggesting an attempt to represent a communion table.
 Earl Henry is depicted in armour of conventional pattern except that the breastplate is made up of laminated plates.
 He wears a coronet and his head is supported on a tilt-heaume.
 He is wearing a chain nearly reaching his thighs, and the Order of the Garter is on the left leg.
 He holds a closed book in his right hand and a sword in his left.
 At his feet is a hornless unicorn.
 His wife, Margaret, also wears a coronet and is dressed in the style of the time, with an ermine-trimmed mantle.
 Her head rests on a scroll and her feet on a lion.